Alfonso PAGANI

 Politecnico di TorinoProfessor of spacecraft structures at the Department of Mechanical and Aerospace Engineering

-Alfonso Pagani serves as associate professor of spacecraft structures at the Department of Mechanical and Aerospace Engineering, Politecnico di Torino.
-He obtained a Ph.D. in Aerospace Engineering from City University of London in 2016 and, prior to that, a Ph.D. in Fluid-dynamics (Aeroelasticity) from Politecnico di Torino.
+Alfonso Pagani is professor of spacecraft structures at the Department of Mechanical and Aerospace Engineering, Politecnico di Torino.
+He earned a Ph.D. in Aerospace Engineering from City University of London in 2016, following an earlier Ph.D. in Fluid-dynamics (Aeroelasticity) from Politecnico di Torino.

 Events